 “The car is packed with her stuff, consider it yours.
 After I kill the zombies, you have to have a shower before you get into my brand new stolen car.”

-“Hurry up, I don’t want to die by zombie.”
+“Hurry up, I don’t want to die by a zombie.”

 She hung up.

-Kevin sat up.
-Suddenly, he had a mission, a purpose.
-He stood up, feeling surprising good, almost fully recovered, then made his way to the kitchen.
-He rummaged through the knifes but he couldn’t find one big enough.
+He stood up.
+He suddenly had a purpose for living.
+He was feeling surprisingly good, almost fully recovered.
+He made his way to the kitchen.
+He rummaged through the knives, but he couldn’t find one big enough.
 Then he considered the idea of stabbing one to death, it seemed like a messy way to do it, and it meant getting up close and personal.

 He had no guns.

 He gave the bat a few decent swings at the cabinet for practice and smashed it up a bit.
-He knew that he would have to swing hard and fast, he would aim for the head, and to make sure he cracked the skull properly.
+He knew that he would have to swing hard and fast, would need to aim for the head, and to make sure he cracked the skull properly.

 He had watched the people hit and stab the zombies that walked the streets, it did not kill them.
 Only the tasers stopped them, and one person who used a bat to the head.